GraHms/speclang/README.md

 # Speclang

-Speclang is a proposed programming language designed specifically for compiling OpenAPI specifications.
+Speclang is a proposed language designed specifically for compiling OpenAPI specifications.
 It aims to simplify the process of working with OpenAPI by providing a concise and expressive syntax that allows developers to define endpoints, models, and annotations more efficiently.

 ## Why Speclang?